xmegan10/R_Programming_Fall2025_Xiao_Megan/Assignment_08_Input_Output/Assignment_08.md

 Importing a TXT file into R requires the read.table() function.
 Users can provide the file path and name within the first argument or use the file.choose() function, which lets us choose a file from our computer interactively.
-Because file.choose() does not work when publishing R Markdown files, for the purpose of this demonstration, we will import the file using the file name as a string instead.
-We will use file.choose().
-We’ll also import the TXT file with column names by specifying header = TRUE, import strings without converting them into unique factor levels, and separate values into their respective columns by specifying sep = ‘,’. <br>
+Since file.choose() does not work when publishing R Markdown files, we will import the file using the file name for this demonstration. <br> We’ll import the TXT file with column names by specifying header = TRUE, import strings without converting them into unique factor levels, and separate values into their respective columns by specifying sep = ‘,’. <br>